cjules0609/VegasAfterglow/docs/source/examples.rst

     # Define a custom energy profile function, required to complete the jet structure
     def energy(phi, theta):
         return 1e53  # E_iso = 1e53 erg isotropic fireball
-        #return what ever energy PER SOLID ANGLE profile you want as a function of phi and theta
+        #return what ever energy profile you want as a function of phi and theta in unit of erg [not erg per solid angle]

     # Define a custom lorentz factor profile function, required to complete the jet structure
     def lorentz(phi, theta):